+1 CANON 2 2 3 A JUDGE SHALL AVOID IMI

+A JUDGE SHALL AVOID IMPROPRIETY AND THE APPEARANCE OF IMPROPRIETY IN ALL OF THE JUDGE'S ACTIVITIES

+A. Promoting Public Confidence

+A judge shall respect and comply with the law and shall act at all times in a manner that promotes public confidence in the integrity and impartiality of the judiciary.
+A judge shall not make statements, whether public or nonpublic, that commit the judge with respect to cases, controversies, or issues that are likely to come before the courts or that are inconsistent with the impartial performance of the adjudicative duties of judicial office.

+ADVISORY COMMITTEE COMMENTARY: Canons 2 and 2A

+Public confidence in the judiciary is eroded by irresponsible or improper conduct by judges.

+A judge must avoid all impropriety and appearance of impropriety.
+A judge must expect to be the subject of constant public scrutiny.
+A judge must therefore accept restrictions on the judge's conduct that might be viewed as burdensome by other members of the community and should do so freely and willingly.

+A judge must exercise caution when engaging in any type of electronic communication, including communication by text or email, or when participating in online social networking sites or otherwise posting material on the Internet, given the accessibility, widespread transmission, and permanence of electronic communications and material posted on the Internet.
+The same canons that govern a judge's ability to socialize and communicate in person, on paper, or over the telephone apply to electronic communications, including use of the Internet and social networking sites.
+These canons include, but are not limited to, Canons 2B(2) (lending the prestige of judicial office), 3B(7) (ex parte communications), 3B(9) (public comment about pending or impending proceedings), 3E(2) (disclosure of information relevant to disqualification), and 4A (conducting extrajudicial activities to avoid casting doubt on the judge's capacity to act impartially, demeaning the judicial office, or frequent disqualification).

-CANON 2 1 2 3 A JUDGE SHALL AVOID IMPROPRIETY\ AND THE 4 APPEARANCE OF IMPROPRIETY\ IN ALL OF THE 5 JUDGE'S ACTIVITIES 6 7 A. Promoting Public Confidence 8 9 A judge shall respect and comply with the law\ and shall act at all times in a 10 manner that promotes public confidence in the integrity\ and impartiality\ of the judiciary.
-A judge shall not make statements, whether public or nonpublic, that 11 12 commit the judge with respect to cases, controversies, or issues that are likely to 13 come before the courts or that are inconsistent with the impartial performance of the adjudicative duties of judicial office.
-14 15 ADVISORY COMMITTEE COMMENTARY 16 17 Public confidence in the judiciary is eroded by irresponsible or improper 18 conduct by judges.
-19 A judge must avoid all impropriety\ and appearance of impropriety.\ A judge must expect to be the subject of constant public scrutiny.
-A judge must 20 21 therefore accept restrictions on the judge's conduct that might be viewed as 22 burdensome by other members of the community and should do so freely and 23 willingly.
-24 The prohibition against behaving with impropriety\ or the appearance of impropriety\ applies to both the professional and personal conduct of a judge.
-25 The test for the appearance of impropriety\ is whether a person aware of 26 the facts might reasonably entertain a doubt that the judge would be able to act 27 28 with integrity, \ impartiality, \ and competence.
-As to membership in organizations that practice invidious discrimination, 29 Ssee also Commentary under Canon 2C.
-30 31 As to judges making statements that commit the judge with respect to cases, 32 controversies, or issues that are likely to come before the courts, see also Canon 33 3B(9) and its commentary concerning comments about pending proceedings,\ Canon 3E(3)(a) concerning disqualification of judges who make statements that 34 35 commit the judge to a particular result, and Canon 5B(1)(a) concerning statements made during an election campaign that commit the candidate to a 36 particular result.
-In addition, Code of Civil Procedure section 170.2, subdivision 37 (b), provides that, with certain exceptions, a judge is not disqualified on the 38 ground that the judge has, in any capacity, expressed a view on a legal or factual issue presented in the proceeding before the judge.
+The prohibition against behaving with impropriety or the appearance of impropriety applies to both the professional and personal conduct of a judge.

+The test for the appearance of impropriety is whether a person aware of the facts might reasonably entertain a doubt that the judge would be able to act with integrity, impartiality, and competence.

+As to membership in organizations that practice invidious discrimination, see Commentary under Canon 2C.

+As to judges making statements that commit the judge with respect to cases, controversies, or issues that are likely to come before the courts, see Canon 3B(9) and its commentary concerning comments about a pending proceeding, Canon 3E(3)(a) concerning the disqualification of a judge who makes statements that commit the judge to a particular result, and Canon 5B(1)(a) concerning statements made during an election campaign that commit the candidate to a particular result.
+In addition, Code of Civil Procedure section 170.2, subdivision (b), provides that, with certain exceptions, a judge is not disqualified on the ground that the judge has, in any capacity, expressed a view on a legal or factual issue presented in the proceeding before the judge.